stjordanis/fullstop-punctuation-multilang-large/README.md

 - f1
 ---

-This model predicts the punctuation of plain text written in English, Italian, French and German.
+This model predicts the punctuation of English, Italian, French and German texts.
 We developed it to restore the punctuation of transcribed spoken language.

 This multilanguage model was trained on the [Europarl Dataset](https://huggingface.co/datasets/wmt/europarl) provided by the [SEPP-NLG Shared Task](https://sites.google.com/view/sentence-segmentation). *Please note that this dataset consists of political speeches.
 Therefore the model might perform differently on texts from other domains.*